Tom Bacon

 Biography

-Tom is also closely involved with UK regulatory and corporate governance developments and provides regular advice and training to clients on the FCA’s sponsor regime, the UK Listing Rules, the AIM Rules, the UK Prospectus Regulation as well as ESG disclosure and governance issues, the UK Market Abuse regime and Corporate Governance requirements.
+He is closely involved in UK regulatory and corporate governance developments, regularly advising clients on the FCA’s sponsor regime, the UK Listing Rules, AIM Rules, the UK Prospectus Regulation, ESG disclosure and governance, the Market Abuse Regulation, and broader corporate governance requirements.

 Tom Bacon is a rising and promising figure – very engaged and solution-orientated.